paqtcom/graphite-design-system-site/src/components/dropdown.md

 [[toc]]

-Dropdowns expose additional content that "drops down" in a panel.
+<p class="intro">Dropdowns expose additional content that "drops down" in a panel.</p>

 Dropdowns consist of a trigger and a panel.
 By default, activating the trigger will expose the panel and interacting outside of the panel will close it.